eyadal/Shopping-Cart/README.md

 # Shopping-Cart
+Start application by typing in the terminal " npm run dev "

 Shopping cart with React and Typescript.
 Add products to you shopping cart in the store page.
 You can add multiply product and se the total cost.